Balkan Food: Balkan Dishes You Won’t Want To Miss

 As mentioned earlier, kajmak is used in or on many dishes in the Balkans and, therefore, if not even a dish itself, must be noted on this list.
 Kajmak is just a spread, sort of like firm butter or cheese, served with some bread as an appetizer or used in various recipes just as cream would be used.

 It has the texture of thick cream but is very mild in taste.
 We love kajmak on almost any dish in the Balkans, or at least to compliment.
 And locals would agree with us.
-That is very obvious by the amount you will be served this side staple.
+That is very obvious by how much you will serve this side staple.

 If you haven’t eaten kajmak throughout your Balkans road trip, you probably haven’t eaten locally enough during your stay.
 You should consider returning for a more fulfilling Balkan cooking experience.

 This is a fun Balkans dish usually served for more than one person, sort of like you are at home sitting around the table with family.
 Everyone digs into this meaty dish prepared with all kinds of chunks of meat but most commonly chicken, pork, and sausage.

 It is served on a scorching hot iron plate in the center of the table, where you can hear the meats and other various ingredients still sizzling away.
 Though this tends to be a meat-eater dish, there are also vegetarian forms of Sach with loads of peppers, tomatoes, potatoes, and onions… a little Balkan taste and flavor for everybody’s pallet.

 Since it is a hearty, meaty dish, this meal is usually best washed down with some red wine, but when there is some spice to the meats, nothing hits the throat better than an ice-cold craft beer brewed in the heart of one of the Balkans countries.

-Banitsa might be the most well-liked Bulgarian dish of all traditional foods in the country.
-It is a good taste for breakfast, or really, any other time of the day.
+Banitsa might be the country’s most well-liked Bulgarian dish of all traditional foods.
+It is a good taste for breakfast or any other time of the day.
 With plenty of different variations of this popular food, you would be hard-pressed not to find one which suits your liking.